Garages are awesome for gyms. We all know that. You can get some rubber flooring down, throw things around, have your own space…

 A set of curls, a few jumping jacks, and you’re warmed up.
 Because you’re a badass.
 You’re 14 and your friends are impressed that you’re in such good shape that you’re ready to start lifting heavy just like that.

-In weather like this, when you step into your gym you’re no longer your biological age of 20 or 30.
+In weather like this, when you step into your gym you’re no longer your biological age.
 You’ve got cold feet and stiff joints like a 60 year old.
 So act like it.

 You know what’s worse than the pain in the ass of doing all this warming up?

-Wait, where were we.
-Cold.
-Pulled muscles, pain, and hobbling around in the cold missing for four weeks skipping leg workouts because you were stupid.
+Also, pulled muscles, pain, and hobbling around in the cold for four weeks skipping leg workouts because you were stupid.
 That’s what you’ll get.

 Derek did that.
 And Derek is a pro.